wombleton/gitlaw-nz/acts/J/Judicial Conduct Commissioner and Judicial Conduct Panel Act 2004.md

 ###### 1 General

 *   This is a reprint of the Judicial Conduct Commissioner and Judicial Conduct Panel Act 2004\.
-The reprint incorporates all the amendments to the Act as at 23 March 2010, as specified in the list of amendments at the end of these notes.
+The reprint incorporates all the amendments to the Act as at 1 July 2013, as specified in the list of amendments at the end of these notes.

     Relevant provisions of any amending enactments that have yet to come into force or that contain relevant transitional or savings provisions are also included, after the principal enactment, in chronological order.

 ###### 2 Status of reprints

-*   Under [section 16D][89] of the Acts and Regulations Publication Act 1989, reprints are presumed to correctly state, as at the date of the reprint, the law enacted by the principal enactment and by the amendments to that enactment.
+*   Under [section 16D][90] of the Acts and Regulations Publication Act 1989, reprints are presumed to correctly state, as at the date of the reprint, the law enacted by the principal enactment and by the amendments to that enactment.
 This presumption applies even though editorial changes authorised by [section 17C][0] of the Acts and Regulations Publication Act 1989 have been made in the reprint.

     This presumption may be rebutted by producing the official volumes of statutes or statutory regulations in which the principal enactment and its amendments are contained.